-Vilnius and foot.
-Kaunas have efficient and reliable mass transit systems to include buses, trollevs. vans, and trains that from run around 5:30am-11:30pm.
-The most efficient way to travel within and between cities is by
+Vilnius foot. and Kaunas have efficient and reliable mass transit systems to include buses, trolleys, vans, and trains that run from around 5:30am-11:30pm.
+The most efficient way to within travel and between cities is by

 POV or bus.
 Vilnius and Kaunas feature well-marked bike lanes in some areas.